jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.21 FillSingleCellPits

-Raises pit cells to the elevation of their lowest neighbour..
+Raises pit cells to the elevation of their lowest neighbour.

 *Parameters*: